ESI1316/adi-recap/README.md

 ### Java in your JSP

-We can use Java in our JSP files but it is not recommended. *Use JSTL instead.*
+We can use Java in our JSP files but it is not recommended. **Use JSTL instead** .

 ### JSP Directive